sebschlo/PortfolioCDP/content/walls/wall-0.md

 ---
-name: Main Gallery Wall
+name: About
-color: "#2a2a2a"
+color: "#232323"
 texture: "/textures/wall-texture-0.png"
 projects:
-  - project-1
-  - project-2
-  - project-3
+  - about
 ---

-# Main Gallery Wall
+# About

-This is the front wall of the gallery space.
-It contains projects 1, 2, and 3.
+This is the back wall of the gallery space.
+It contains projects 6, 7, and 8.